KKPInt88/Matlab_Series_Workshop_ENGCU_2018/README.md

 Intro to Simmechanics

-Solving Linear/Nonlinear System of Equation and Differential Equation
+Solve System of Linear/Nonlinear Equation and Differential Equation

 Curve Fitting and Modeling